 Despite a powerful god, Zeus is actually a moron who hid Hercules’ mother inside his home where Hera is present.
 Why didn’t he sent her to his personal panic room in case things don’t go according to plan?

-At the 0:32:08 mark, there’s an animation error with one of Xena’s misaligned.
+At the 0:32:08 mark, there’s an animation error with one of Xena’s character models misaligned.

 A Musical Number with The Titans randomly shows up outta know where.
 Animation shots are reused & I lost it when The Titans sang the chorus, “Boom-Shakalaka.”
 Bill Murray, Harold Ramos & John Candy already said Boom-Shakalaka from “Stripes.”
 Gonna have to Triple Down Points for a pointless musical number, reused animation & stealing Boom-Shakalaka from Stripes!
 In the words of Nostalgia Critic & Nostalgia Chick, “A Big Lipped Alligator Moment!”
 Even Hera was annoyed by The Titans singing.
 Where the heck is Kratos from “God Of War” when you need him!?
 I hate random musical numbers popping outta place!